SkytAsul/INSA-Typst-Template/packages/silky-report-insa/README.md

 ## Notes
 This template is being developed by Youenn LE JEUNE from the INSA de Rennes in [this repository](https://github.com/SkytAsul/INSA-Typst-Template).

+For now it includes assets from the graphic charters of those INSAs:
+- Rennes (`rennes`)
+- Hauts de France (`hdf`)
+- Centre Val de Loire (`cvl`)
-For now it includes assets from the INSA de Rennes and INSA Hauts de France graphic charters, but users from other INSAs can open a pull request on the repository with the correct assets for their INSA.
+Users from other INSAs can open a pull request on the repository with the assets for their INSA.

 If you have any other feature request, open an issue on the repository.

 ## License
 The typst template is licensed under the [MIT license](https://github.com/SkytAsul/INSA-Typst-Template/blob/main/LICENSE).
 This does *not* apply to the image assets.
-Those image files are property of Groupe INSA and INSA Rennes.
+Those image files are property of Groupe INSA.

 ## Changelog
+### 0.4.1
+- Added INSA CVL assets

 ### 0.4.0
 - Added `insa-tutor-suffix` option to `insa-stage`